 From a kneeling position, take the knees as apart as you need to make space for your bump.
 Rest your chest and arms/head against your birthing ball.
 This can also be a chair, the edge of the sofa, bed or birthing pool, or your partner’s lap.
 Like the above, this position still works with gravity, is forward leaning and opens the top of the pelvis, which is optimum during the first stage of labour.
 This is also a very comfortable position to release lower back pain in pregnancy!

-In hot weather / if feeling hot, you can place a cool towel over your neck, or a little ice pack wrapped in a cloth between the ball and your chest.
+Doula tip: In hot weather / if feeling hot (very common in labour!), you can place a cool towel over your neck, or a little ice pack wrapped in a cloth between the ball and your chest.

 yoga-birth-positions.png